 SMA Clients are strongly encouraged to inform IEQ of any life event on a timely basis (e.g., changing jobs, unanticipated liquidity needs, change in marital status, illness, death) that might impact the advisory services rendered by IEQ.
 It is a Client's responsibility to furnish their IEQ Portfolio Manager and, to the extent applicable, any Independent Manager (in each case as defined below) with complete, accurate, and current information about such Client's personal and financial circumstances, goals and preferences because it will be the basis for the recommendations and advice the Client receives.
 Neither IEQ nor any Independent Manager independently verifies the information that Clients provide.
-Furthermore, IEQ does not automatically take into consideration other information that Clients provide or make available to IEQ in connection with their receipt of any Ancillary Services, or to any Independent Managers.
-Clients are responsible for furnishing all information to their IEQ Portfolio Manager that the Client would like IEQ to consider in formulating its investment recommendations.
+Furthermore, IEQ does not automatically take into consideration other information that Clients provide or make available to IEQ in connection with their receipt of any Ancillary Services, or to any Independent Manager that the Client would like IEQ to consider in formulating its investment recommendations.